-[372a.
-Topics in Human Geography]

-(1)

-(Same as Geography 372 and Urban Studies 372)

-Not offered in 2008/09.

-[385.
-The Art of Nature: Painting, Literature, and Landscape Design in the Hudson Valley] (1)

-(Same as Art 385 and American Culture 385) This seminar examines the vital concern for picturesque landscape-both actual and imaginary-in the evolution of art and cultural expression in the Hudson River Valley.
+[372.
+Topics in Human Geography] (1) (Same as Geography 372 and Urban Studies 372) Not offered in 2009/10.
+380a.
+Risk Perception and Environmental Regulation (Same as Science, Technology and Society 380a) This course explores the relationship between how individuals perceive risk and attempt to regulate the environment.
+In particular, we examine problems (both conceptual and practical) that arise in attempting to devise effectively manage risks to the environment.
+Gathering together empirical insights from Psychology and Behavioral Economics, we evaluate a number of proposed theoretical frameworks for regulation regimes (e.g., the Precautionary Principle, and Cost benefit Analysis).
+Problems to be discussed include the roles of popular (e.g., referenda) and non-democratic (e.g., judicial review) institutions, the feasibility of identifying relevant scientific expertise, and difficulties posed by inequalities in political, and economic power.
+Readings include works by thinkers such as Kristin Shrader-Frechette, Cass Sunstein, and Richard Posner, as well as studies of existing legislation (e.g., the National Environmental Policy Act, the Clean Air Act, and the Clean Water Act).
+Mr. Kelly.
+385a.
+The Art of Nature: Painting, Literature, and Landscape Design in the Hudson Valley (1) (Same as Art 385a) This seminar examines the vital concern for picturesque landscape-both actual and imaginary-in the evolution of art and cultural expression in the Hudson River Valley.
 The course investigates the relationship of important innovators in landscape design, such as Downing, Vaux, and Olmsted, to the literary and artistic works of Cole, Durand, Cooper, Irving, Bryant, and others.
 It includes a consideration of contemporary artists' engagement with the environment, such as Eric Lindbloom's photographs, Andy Goldsworthy's wall at Storm King, and the installations of the Minetta Brook Hudson River Project, such as George Trakas's pier at Beacon.
 The course has several fieldtrips to study the continuing impact of nineteenth-century landscape theory and traditions in the Hudson River Valley.
 Ms. Lucic, Mr. Peck.
 By special permission.
 One two-hour period.
-Not offered in 2008/09.

 399a or b.
-Senior Independent Research (1)
+Senior Independent Research

 Individual or group project or study.
 Prior approval of advisor and instructor supervising the work are required.
 May be taken during the academic year or during the summer.
 Participating faculty.

 Film

-Faculty: See Drama and Film
+(1)

+Professors: Sarah R. Kozloff, Kenneth M. Robinson, James B. Steerman; Associate Professor: Mia Mask (Chair); Assistant Professors: Sophia Harvey, Kathleen Man.

 Requirements for Concentration in Film:

-I. 11 units required.
+1) 11 units required.